Image credits: Mark Conlin

 Proposals of no more than four pages are invited from eligible students.

-Note that applications received after 5:00PM AEST on 22nd August 2025 or that do not contain all the required information will not be considered.
+Note that applications received after 5:00PM AEST or that do not contain

-Past Research Awards Receipients
+Past Research Award Recipients

 2022